 be responsible for (something)

-"Being responsible for" something means that you have to make sure that something is taken care of.
+"Being responsible for" something means that you have to take care of it and make sure that it's OK.
 For example:

 I was responsible for taking care of my little brother.